 20. Sulabh International Museum of Toilets

-Sulabh International museum in Delhi gives an insight into the history of sanitation system around the world, types of toilets and their designs, sewage system and its evolution since 2500 BC.
+Sulabh International museum is one of the most uncommon places to visit in Delhi (I was there on a weekend and there was one more foreigner there).
+This museum gives an insight into the history of sanitation system around the world, types of toilets and their designs, sewage system and its evolution since 2500 BC.

 21. International Doll museum